 Legal Bases and Guidelines

-- Directive 2001/18/EC (deliberate release into the environment of genetically modified organisms)
+- Directive 2001/18/EC of the European Parliament and of the Council (deliberate release into the environment of genetically modified organisms)

 - Gentechnik-Durchführungsgesetz (EGGenTDurchfG) (German)